-Although it is not a good idea to choose an exposed site for your pond, it is best to avoid overhanging trees, especially if they are deciduous.
+Although it is not a good idea to choose an exposed site for your backyard pond or pool, it is best to avoid overhanging trees, especially if they are deciduous.
 Decomposing leaves encourage the growth of green algae and produce salts and gases which could be harmful to fish and other animal life.

 The encroaching roots of some trees can also be problematic and could damage some of the less robust liners (plastic sheeting, for instance).

 Choose a site that is sheltered from the wind by nearby evergreen trees and shrubs, or construct a screen that will provide some protection.
 Reeds, bulrushes and even some large shrubs and trees, can provide welcome shade for part of the day Alternatively, you could consider incorporating some sort of overhead shelter like a pergola.
 Located alongside a pond, this will provide some protection from the sun for those wanting to sit and enjoy the view.
 Another popular option is to situate backyard ponds and pools close to the house, where they can be seen and appreciated, even on rainy days.

 A vital factor when choosing the best site for backyard ponds and pools are the services linked to your house.
 Any underground cables, water mains, sewerage pipes and so on must all be located prior to excavation and construction.
 If you are building a pool above the ground, these may not be a problem, but it is still sensible to identify any possible obstacles in the planning stages.